Sign up for our free newsletter

 The resource list below includes only the COVID-19 testing sites in Oakland that are free-of-charge and do not require a doctor’s referral or health insurance information.

-When: Monday, Tuesday, Wednesday, Saturday, and Sunday at the specific locations mentioned above, 10 a.m. to 4 p.m.
+When: Monday and Saturdays at the specific locations mentioned above, 10 a.m. to 4 p.m.

 What: Free walk-up testing site by Curative, Inc. Make an appointment online (or click on one of the links for your preferred location site).
 This is a self-collect site.
 You can pick up your testing kit from the mobile van, and self-administer the mouth swab test while being observed by a Curative, Inc. trained skilled member.
 Results are available in 48 hours.